-There are five possible options for location of study: 1) on-campus (in Brown-owned or Brown-leased housing), 2) off-campus in the Providence area (either as a senior or with permission from Residential Life), 3) remote (outside of the Providence area), 4) as a commuter (permanent address within 30 miles of Providence), and 5) in RISD housing as a RISD-Brown dual degree student.
+There are five possible options for location of study: 1) on-campus (in Brown-owned or Brown-leased housing), 2) off-campus in the Providence area (either as a junior or senior), 3) remote (outside of the Providence area), 4) as a commuter (permanent address within 30 miles of Providence), and 5) in RISD housing as a RISD-Brown dual degree student.

-In the Fall 2020 Location of Study Form, you will only see the options that are applicable to your circumstances based on your semester level, permanent address, and whether you are a RISD-Brown dual degree student.
+In the Spring 2021 Location of Study Form, you will only see the options that are applicable to your circumstances based on your semester level, permanent address, and whether you are a RISD-Brown dual degree student.